Classification of positive solutions to the H\'enon-Sobolev critical systems: Abstract

-where $\kappa_{ij}>0$ and $\alpha_{ij}>1,\beta_{ij}>1$ satisfying $\alpha_{ij}+\beta_{ij}=p$.
-It turns out that most of our arguments before can be applied to this case.
+where $\kappa_{ij}>0$ and $\alpha_{ij}>1,\beta_{ij}>1$ satisfy $\alpha_{ij}+\beta_{ij}=p$.
+It turns out that most of our earlier arguments can be applied to this case.
 One remaining problem is whether similar classification results hold for $k\geq3$.
-By exploiting some insights from \cite{Cho}, here we present a uniqueness result under prescribed initial conditions.
+By exploiting insights from \cite{Cho}, we present a uniqueness result under prescribed initial conditions.

 0.1in {\bf Key words:} H\'enon-Sobolev critical system, qualitative properties, critical nonlinearities.